pubgrub-rs/pubgrub/guide/src/testing/property.md

 This is currently how we generate registries of dependencies, suggestions to improve are welcome!

-Generating random indexes of packages may produce cases where dependency resolution would take too long.
+Generating random registries of packages may produce cases where dependency resolution would take too long.
 For this reason, we introduced in the `DependencyProvider` trait definition a function called `should_cancel` which is called in the solver loop.
-By default it does nothing but can be overwritten such as in `TimeoutDependencyProvider` defined there, where the solver is stopped after a certain amount of time.
+By default it does nothing but can be overwritten such as in `TimeoutDependencyProvider` (defined in `tests/proptest.rs`), where the solver is stopped after a certain amount of time.

 Once all this is setup, we have to come up with good properties.